 Baths of Maria de Padilla

-Entering the Alcazar through the iconic Lion’s Gate is like to step back in time.
+Entering the Alcazar through the iconic Lion’s Gate is like stepping back in time.
 Archways with intricate carvings lead to courtyards and patios.
 Walls adorned with frescoes and decorated with typical Andalucian ceramic tiles and extensive gardens where you can wander with the scent of orange blossom hanging in the air.

 If you’re a fan of Game of Thrones, you’ll recognise parts of the Alcazar as the fictional Water Gardens of Dorne, including the Baths of Lady Maria de Padilla beneath the Patio del Crucero which shouldn’t be missed.